CrossGL/crossgl-docs/source/api_reference.rst

 DirectX Code Generation API Reference
 =====================================

-This document provides an overview of the DirectX code generation functionality in CrossGL, specifically focusing on the `HLSLCodeGen` class.
+This doc provides an overview of the DirectX code generation functionality in CrossGL, specifically focusing on the `HLSLCodeGen` class.
 This class is responsible for converting the abstract syntax tree (AST) of CrossGL shaders into HLSL code.

 .. raw:: html